rarabzad/Pavics_tools/README.md

-This script automates the process of downloading climate models, extracting necessary data, and performing various operations including hydrological simulation for [St. Mary and Milk Rivers watershed](https://www.ijc.org/en/watersheds/oldman-milk-rivers).
+This script automates the process of downloading climate models, extracting necessary data, and performing various operations including hydrological simulation for [St. Mary and Milk Rivers watershed](https://www.ijc.org/en/watersheds/oldman-milk-rivers) all complaint with [Pavics platform](https://pavics.ouranos.ca/).
 Below is the step-by-step breakdown of the code.

 ## Step 1: Clean up global environment
 Clean up global variables to avoid interference from Python internal variables